kintail/input-widget/README.md

 # Examples

-Let's walk through a complete example app to prompt someone for their title, first and last names using functions from this package and display a customized greeting.
+Let's walk through a complete example app to prompt someone for their title, first and last names using functions from this package, and then display a customized greeting.
 Start with some module imports:

 ```elm
 module ReadmeExample exposing (..)